readthedocs/blog/read-the-docs-2018-stats.rst

 * 3774 `commits`_ (up from 1058)
 * 797 `issues`_ - 189 open, 608 closed (up from 513)

+You can see the number of commits and issues has gone up quite a bit.
+This is largely because of the additional staffing we have had on the project, allowing us to be more active to both our users and to release more features.

 .. git rev-list --count --all --after="2017-12-31" --before="2019-01-01"

 .. _people: https://github.com/rtfd/readthedocs.org/graphs/contributors?from=2018-01-01&to=2018-12-31&type=c